Skip to main content

 Overview

 In School Year (SY) 2022–23, California became the first state to implement a statewide Universal Meals Program for school children.
-California’s Universal Meals Program (Universal Meals) builds on the foundations of the federal National School Lunch Program (NSLP) and School Breakfast Program (SBP).
-There are three key pillars to ensure that the program is a success:
+California’s Universal Meals Program (UMP) builds on the foundations of the federal National School Lunch Program (NSLP) and School Breakfast Program (SBP).
+There are three key pillars to ensure the program's success:

-• Pillar One: California’s State Meal Mandate is expanded to include both a nutritiously adequate breakfast and lunch for, not just needy children, but all children each school day.
+• Pillar One: California’s state meal mandate requires local educational agencies (LEA) to make available both a nutritiously adequate breakfast and lunch for, not just needy children, but all children each school day.

-• Pillar Two: High poverty schools will be required to participate in a federal provision.
+• Pillar Two: High poverty schools are required to participate in a federal provision.

-• Pillar Three: The California State Legislature allocates funds to provide state meal reimbursement to cover the cost of the Universal Meals Program.
+• Pillar Three: The California State Legislature allocates funds to provide state meal reimbursement to cover the cost of the UMP.

 Background